 Enforcement of Strict Compliance

 As a world-leading comprehensive research university upholding the motto "Live locally, grow globally," Osaka University is required to ensure sound and fair management of the university as well as act in strict compliance with all applicable laws and regulations.
-This is founded in a deep sense of ethics in light of our social mission to contribute to the progress of the community, nation, and humankind as well as
+This is founded in a deep sense of ethics in light of our social mission to contribute to the progress of the community, nation, and humankind as well as the public nature of our activities.
+Osaka University has set out the following five principles to enforce strict compliance, raise awareness about protecting human rights and compliance as well as striving to manage risk.
+Through these measures, we will endeavor to win the greater trust of society.

 1. Respecting Human Rights

-Principal Risks:

-Harassment, gender inequality, and other types of discrimination involving race, nationality, disability, etc. Examples of Risk Responses:
+Harassment, gender inequality, and other types of discrimination involving race, nationality, disability, etc.

 To prevent harassment, Osaka University takes a strict stance against any form of harassment on campus in order to foster and maintain a healthy and comfortable environment based on the three principles of harassment prevention: "Don't overlook it.
 Don't allow it.
 Deal with it strictly."
 In embodying this policy, the university has set up harassment counseling offices on each campus which offer consultation services to the entire university community.
 In addition to counseling provided by counseling experts, these offices also work to educate the university community through harassment awareness checks, workshops, and other events.
-3. Ensuring Proper Use of Funds and Appropriate Management of Assets Principal Risks: